How to Plant, Grow, and Care for a Kumquat Tree

 Pests

 Kumquat trees are susceptible to mealybug infestations, leaf miners, citrus scale, and aphids.
 Keep the soil well-drained and avoid excess moisture and piling too much mulch around the tree.
-A good insecticidal soap or a robust horticultural oil spray or neem oil will help combat the infestation.
+A good insecticidal soap, robust horticultural oil spray, or neem oil will help combat the infestation.

 Diseases